fbpx

 Make a reservation to dine during one of their famous acrobatics shows, or head up to their rooftop for a craft cocktail in an atmosphere that’ll have you feeling like you’ve left the city and entered the jungle.

-22. Visit the Larco Museum and have a pisco sour in their garden cafe
+22. Visit the Larco Museum and have a Pisco Sour in their garden cafe

 The 18th century mansion-turned-museum is worth a visit to discover over 5,000 years of Peruvian history.
 Notable exhibits include pre-Columbian artifacts and even an Erotica Gallery filled with art offering a different perspective on sexuality.